jbranchmaster/upgraded-engine/recipies/lunch_dinner/21_chicken_dum_biriyani.md

 # Core Ingredients
  - This recipie is with `500 grams chicken`  , with each piece weighing 60-75 grams
+ - Basmati rice.
+Soak for only 30mins and not more.
  - 1 medium `onion`.
 The onion can be sliced and fried in oil or dry roasted on a frying pan without any oil.
  - 10 sprigs `corriander leaves`.
 These must be chopped into small pieces.
  - 10 sprigs `pudina / mint leaves`.
 These must be chopped into small pieces.